 The Series 2021 Bonds will be executed and delivered only as one fully-registered Series 2021 Bond for each maturity shown on the inside cover pages hereof.
 The Series 2021 Bonds will be delivered only in denominations of \$5,000 or an integral multiple thereof and interest on the Series 2021 Bonds shall be payable on each March 1 and September 1, commencing September 1, 2021, so long as any Series 2021 Bonds are outstanding (each an "Interest Payment Date").
-Interest on the Series 2021 Bonds shall be computed on the basis of a 360-day year comprised of twelve 30-day months.
 Interest on the Series 2021 Bonds will accrue from the date of delivery thereof at the rates per annum set forth on the inside cover pages of this Official Statement.
-The principal of the Series 2021 Bonds will be payable, subject to redemption, as described below, on the dates and in the principal amounts set forth on the inside cover pages of this Official Statement.
+The principal amounts set forth on the inside cover pages of this Official Statement.